 As awareness of climate change risks increase, we are continually reviewing our approach to environmental due diligence and undertake detailed environmental and building surveys to assess environmental risks for each investment, including flooding, to ensure the risk is avoided or appropriate prevention measures are developed and deployed over time.

 Energy efficiency is also considered through the due diligence process and all new acquisitions are now required to have an EPC of C or better, or be capable of remedial action to achieve the required rating in due course in which case costs involved are now integrated into the appraisal.

 of the portfolio has an EPC rating of “A-C”

-We are committed to creating great primary care centres by focusing on the future needs of our occupiers and thereby ensuring we are creating long term sustainable buildings.
-Our asset and property management objective is to invest in the portfolio of properties with enduring occupier appeal, which provide opportunities to improve both rental values and the security and longevity of income, including limited risk short-cycle projects to improve the quality of assets.
-Through these asset management initiatives, we also aim to deliver energy efficiencies and source cleaner energy for our occupiers.
+We are committed to creating best-In-class primary care centres by focusing on the future needs of our occupiers and thereby ensuring we are creating long term sustainable buildings.
+Our asset and property management policy is to invest in the portfolio of properties to generate enduring occupier and patient appeal, which provide opportunities to improve both rental values and the security and longevity of income, including limited risk short-cycle projects to improve the quality of assets.
+Through these asset and property management initiatives, we also aim to deliver energy efficiencies and source cleaner energy for our occupiers and their patients.

 Due to the wide range of lease arrangements across the portfolio, PHP is responsible for energy supply to a limited number of properties.
 Where PHP is responsible for energy supply for use by occupiers, we are committed to procure only 100% renewable electricity by 2023.